We provide financial support to our Frontline programme participants, including our year one bursary, year two and three salary and other assistance.

 Bursary advance and grant scheme

-We recognise that some individuals may require additional financial assistance to complete the readiness for practice stage which begins the programme.
+We recognise that some individuals may find it difficult to complete the readiness for practice stage which begins the programme without additional financial assistance.
 The Frontline bursary advance and grant scheme supports participants to cover expenses during this period.
-We will share details about the bursary advance and grant scheme with successful applicants before starting the programme.
-Frontline is a charity and we can only give this additional support to those participants most in need, at our discretion.

 Disabled Students’ Allowance